 Keeping your joints, tendons, and ligaments healthy is an essential to overall health and wellness.

 At Summit Health, we take general orthopedics and musculoskeletal conditions seriously.
-Our orthopedic specialists, bolstered by the addition of doctors from Active Orthopedics, are dedicated to helping you keep your body in shape.
+Our orthopedic specialists are dedicated to helping you keep your body in shape.